Today, there are thousands of unique VPN options available on the market.

-It means they’re proactively avoiding detection from Netflix.
+That means they’re proactively avoiding detection from Netflix.
 And it means you can count on them working successfully in the future, too.

-Further reading: Best (Working) VPNs for Netflix (2018)
+Further reading: Best (Working) VPNs for Netflix (2021)

-Are VPNs Safe for Torrenting?
+Are VPNs safe for torrenting?

 We’ve compiled the best VPNs for torrenting and found that most fall in one of four categories: